-- $100 million (demand) FAMILY OF MURDERED CALIFORNIA DEPARTMENT OF CORRECTIONS AND REHABILITATION OFFICER – CIVIL RIGHTS ACTION: At the California Institute for Men in Chino, California, on January 10, 2005, California State Correctional Officer Manuel Gonzalez, a 16-year veteran with the California Department of Corrections and father of six children, was (allegedly) fatally stabbed in the heart by Jon Christopher Blaylock, a 3-strike felon and maximum-security inmate who was inappropriately housed in the general population cell for nearly seven months.
+- $100 million (demand) FAMILY OF MURDERED CALIFORNIA CORRECTIONAL OFFICER – CIVIL RIGHTS ACTION: At the California Institute for Men in Chino, California, on January 10, 2005, California State Correctional Officer Manuel Gonzalez, a 16-year veteran with the California Department of Corrections and father of six children, was (allegedly) fatally stabbed in the heart by Jon Christopher Blaylock, a 3-strike felon and maximum-security inmate who was inappropriately housed in the general population cell for nearly seven months.
 At the time of the murder, Gonzalez, along with other 361 correctional officers, was awaiting the issuance of a stab protective vest, which the prison received on September 9, 2004.
 A personally fitted vest assigned to Gonzalez, and bearing his name, was in a storage warehouse at Chino Prison at the time of his death.
 (Chino, California)

-- $1,030,000.00 – Client (Kern County Firefighter’s father-in-law) was driving his vehicle northbound on State Route 1 in San Luis Obispo at the intersection with Dairy Creek Road/Hollister Avenue.
+- $1,030,000.00 – Client (77 years old – Kern County Firefighter’s father-in-law) was driving his vehicle northbound on State Route 1 in San Luis Obispo at the intersection with Dairy Creek Road/Hollister Avenue.
 Client approached the intersection and came to a complete stop in the left turn pocket.
 He had a red light.
 Also at that time, defendant, while in the course and scope of his employment, was traveling southbound on State Route 1 approaching the intersection.
 The light turned green for client and he commenced turning left.
 At that same moment, defendant proceeded to enter the intersection from the other side of the intersection on a red light.
 Defendant failed to yield and his vehicle and Client’s vehicle impacted defendant’s vehicle.
 Defendants offered $250,000.
 Defendants settled ($1,030,000.00) after jury was selected and immediately before opening statement.
 (San Luis Obispo, California)

-- $1,000,000 – Client (Los Angeles County Law Enforcement Officer) rear-ended by another vehicle on remote icy overpass in Kennewick, Washington.
+- $1,000,000 – Client, Los Angeles County Law Enforcement Officer, rear-ended by another vehicle on remote icy overpass in Kennewick, Washington.
 Client injured his back – requiring surgeries.
 Defendant offered 00.00 – matter settled as trial was approaching.
 (Kennewick, Washington)

-- $950,000 – client (California Highway Patrol Officer) injured in vehicle accident (Riverside, California)
+- $950,000 – Client, California Highway Patrol, officer injured in vehicle accident (Riverside, California)

 - $812,500 – defendant food company truck made an illegal left-turn in front of clients resulting in a vehicle accident.
 Client suffered a fractured heel (Fountain Valley, California)